SychAndrii/infusion/README.md

 ## Options
 - `-v, --version`: Show the current version of the tool and exit.
 - `-o, --output`: Specify an output folder for files with generated documentation.
 If not provided, the output will be shown in stdout, and won't be saved to any file.
 - `-m, --model`: Select the Open AI model to use when generating documentation.
 Defaults to `gpt-4o`.
+Available values: `gpt-4o`, `gpt-4o-mini`.
 - `-h, --help`: Show the help message with usage details and exit.
 - `-u, --token-usage`: Show the number of tokens that were sent in the prompt and returned in the response.